PLAY THERAPY

 Child Therapist | Registered Play Therapist

-PLAY THERAPIST IN DALLAS, ALEXANDRIA, AND ATLANTA
+THERAPEUTIC PLAY IN DALLAS, ALEXANDRIA, AND ATLANTA

 Play Therapy can help nurture and develop a child’s brain by creating and enhancing neurosynaptic pathways, which helps to facilitate the following: